MENU

 What is the most important information I should know about ULTOMIRIS?

-ULTOMIRIS is a medicine that affects your immune system and can lower the ability of your immune system to fight infections.
+ULTOMIRIS is a medicine that affects your immune system and may lower the ability of your immune system to fight infections.

 • ULTOMIRIS increases your chance of getting serious meningococcal infections that may quickly become life-threatening or cause death if not recognized and treated early.